harisarapakis/microFrontEnd/README.md

 - Use the filter buttons to filter episodes based on watch status.
 - Click on the "Load More" button to load more episodes.

+## Technologies Used
+- Angular: Frontend framework for building the application's user interface.
+- TypeScript: Programming language used to write the application code.
+- RxJS: Reactive Extensions library used for asynchronous programming.
+- Tailwind CSS: for a responsive and visually appealing design.
+- SCSS: Preprocessor for CSS used to style the application.

 ## Contributing

 If you would like to contribute to this project, please follow these steps: